 Professor Akaha has been teaching at the Institute since 1989.

-- Editor/co-editor of Russia and East Asia: Informal and Gradual Integration (2014)
+- Russia and East Asia: Informal and Gradual Integration (2014) (co-editor and author)

-- The U.S.-Japan Alliance: Balancing Soft and Hard Power in East Asia (2010), winner of Masayoshi Ohira Special Prize, 2011
+- The U.S.-Japan Alliance: Balancing Soft and Hard Power in East Asia (2010), winner of Masayoshi Ohira Special Prize (2011) (co-editor and author)

 Editorial Board Member